 These cruel dramas could be turned into basic lessons in civics.
 Emerging from such hermetic rituals, shaken participants would shun further violence.
 They would undergo lengthy stretches of medical care, ritual purification, psychological healing and repatriation into a world at peace.
 They’d never revisit these “Arenas of Suffering” unless they felt the need to re-explore their craving for violence.

-Male or female, those hopelessly addicted to violence games would become paid agents, cult priests and priestesses, and permanent inhabitants of these taboo precincts.
-They would also serve as volunteer and mercenary stand-ins for weaklings called upon to duel.
+Male or female, hopeless addicts to these violence games would become paid agents, cult priests and priestesses, and permanent inhabitants of these taboo precincts.
+They could also serve as volunteer and mercenary stand-ins for weaklings called upon to duel.
 They could serve in long postings to the Foreign Legion, or remote and dangerous missions in outer space.
 Everyone will find a rightful place on PeaceWorld, even the most ferocious.

 In the meantime, the best among us attempt to relieve a single problem in a vacuum.
 These problems seem so overwhelming that no one person or group could hope to resolve any of them with a mere lifetime’s work.